logo

 John Clauson Miller M.P.P., who passed away at Colton, California, April 2, 1884, was a well-known business and public man of Ontario.
 He was born in the County of Leeds December 16, 1836.

-The Miller family is of German descent, founded in Canada about the time of the American Revolution by the grandfather of John C. Miller, who served under Burgoyne, and was a United Empire Loyalist.
+The Miller family is of German descent, founded in Canada about the time of the American Revolution by the grandfather of John C. Miller, Who served under Burgoyne, and was a United Empire Loyalist.
 For services rendered he received from the Crown a grant of land in the County of Leeds, upon which he settled. and where he died.

 On this farm Samuel Miller, the father of John C. Miller, was born in 1796. and was a lifelong farmer in that county.
 He married Melita Hayes, who, it is said, was a relative of President Hayes, of the United